 Fairness, Equity & Organizational Justice

-Framework: MHCC Factors #2 (Organizational Culture) and #10 (Engagement).
-Organizational justice research (Greenberg, 1990; Colquitt et al., 2001) consistently identifies perceived fairness as a stronger predictor of engagement than compensation.
+Evidence base: Organizational justice research (Greenberg, 1990; Colquitt et al., 2001) consistently identifies perceived fairness as a stronger predictor of engagement than compensation.
 Unfairness perception triggers the same neurological threat response as physical danger — it is not a soft concern.
+Domain aligned with CSA Z1003-13.

 5.1